nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-live-connect.md

 3. Select the **Custom App** application type.
 4. In the Authentication Method screen, select **Standard OAuth 2.0 (User Authentication)**.
 5. Enter the name of your application and select **Create Application**.
-6. In **redirect_uri** set the following URL, adapting the hostname and port to your case: [http://nuxeo-server:8080/nuxeo/site/oauth2/box/callback](http://nuxeo-server:8080/nuxeo/site/oauth2/box/callback) .
+6. In **redirect_uri** set the following URL, adapting the hostname and port to your case: [http://nuxeo-server:8080/nuxeo/site/oauth2/box/callback](http://nuxeo-server:8080/nuxeo/site/oauth2/box/callback).
     {{#> callout type='info' }}
     Please note that Box allows HTTP only for localhost.
 For all other sites HTTPS must be used.
-See [HTTP and HTTPS Reverse-Proxy Configuration](/x/GAFc).
+See [HTTP and HTTPS Reverse-Proxy Configuration]({{page version='' space='nxdoc' page='http-and-https-reverse-proxy-configuration'}}).
     {{/callout}}
 7. Copy the client_id and client_secret.
 8. Click on button **Save Application**.